api2cart/javascript-sdk/docs/BasketApi.md

 let apiInstance = new Api2CartOpenApi.BasketApi();
 let opts = {
-  'storeId': "1", // String | Store Id
+  'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'storeId': "1" // String | Store Id
-  'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20 // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 };
+};
 apiInstance.basketLiveShippingServiceList(opts, (error, data, response) => {
   if (error) {